 These are the nationally branded cinemas with multiplexes in cities and suburbs throughout the Puget Sound region.
 We also list the loyalty programs which get you discount movies beyond matinee prices.

-- AMC Theatres has complexes throughout the Seattle area.
+AMC Theatres has complexes throughout the Seattle area.
 Prices vary depending on location.
 In order by cheapest theater first, AMC complexes are located Eastside South Bellevue/Loews Factoria, North Seattle/Oak Tree, Seattle/University District (formerly Sundance Cinemas and Metro 10), South Seattle/Southcenter, Downtown/Pacific Place, and other locations farther out).
 AMC typically offers $7-$8 on movies before noon, $13-$14 before 3pm, and regular adult admission after 3pm (last time we checked was $14-$15).
-Other options for discount movies:
+Other options for discount movies are list below.

 - Cinemark Connections FREE loyalty program earns points when you scan your smartphone Connections ID QR code when buying tickets and concessions.
 Redeem points for movie-related merchandise (such as posters, t-shirts, music downloads, etc.).
 Plus get access to promotional movie screenings, chances to win contests, advance notice of events, and other perks.